 Decided that you want to undergo LASIK?
 Before you can have the procedure, you’ll have to have a LASIK consultation.
-LASIK consultations are the only way to know if you’re a good candidate!
+That’s the only way to know if you’re a good candidate!

-Like any consultation, it’s a good idea to come to your LASIK consultation with a list of questions to ask.
+It’s a good idea to come with a list of questions to ask during your LASIK consultation.
 Keep reading for a few recommended ones while you prepare!

 How long have you been a LASIK surgeon?

 When it comes to choosing a LASIK surgeon, make sure you pick one with enough experience.
 What does that mean?

 At the absolute least, they should have been performing LASIK for three years.
 We’re talking about your eyes here, so you need to find someone with enough experience.
 Three years means they should be comfortable with the procedure.